 Request a Virtual Injection Lesson with a VFP Nurse

 Looking for more help getting started with your fertility medications?
-We provide one-on-one instruction for VFP patients through a free virtual medication consultation with one of our experienced nurses.
+We provide one-on-one instruction for VFP patients through a free virtual medication consultation with one of our experienced clinical educators.
 They’ll meet with you over a video call to answer any questions and walk you through your medications, injection techniques, and any other procedures you’re having trouble with.
 If you have any additional questions afterward, our nurse and pharmacist teams are available 24/7/365 to help.
 Visit our website for more information or give us a call.